Hensley Henson: Dean and bishop

+After the First World War broke out in 1914 Henson spoke forcefully about what he saw as "the moral obligation to resist Germany in her career of cynical and violent aggression", but according to Peart-Binns, although he sought to sustain worshippers' spirits despite the horrors of the war, "he refused to give false hope to congregations in their understandable demands for vehemence and violence".
+In 1916 he contributed an essay on "The Church of England after the War" to a symposium, The Faith and the War, calling for "genuine cosmopolitanism" in religious and international political affairs.

 Henson spoke out strongly, and ultimately unsuccessfully, against the proposed disestablishment of the Anglican Church in Wales.
-In doing so he addressed many nonconformist gatherings; the historian Owen Chadwick suggests that this may have commended him to David Lloyd George, who became prime minister in 1916.
-A serious doctrinal row within the church seemed to many to put Henson out of the running for elevation to a bishopric.
+In the course of doing so he addressed many nonconformist gatherings; the historian Owen Chadwick suggests that this may have commended him to David Lloyd George, who became Prime Minister in 1916.
+A serious doctrinal row within the Church seemed to many to put Henson out of the running for elevation to a bishopric.
 He had defended the right of clergy to express doubts about the virgin birth and bodily resurrection.
-He was, as most of his critics failed, or refused, to notice, doctrinally orthodox on the resurrection, and content to accept the tradition of the virgin birth, but his contention that other priests had the right to question them was intolerable to the Anglo-Catholic wing of the church, led by Gore.
+He was, as many of his critics failed, or refused, to notice, doctrinally orthodox on the resurrection, and content to accept the tradition of the virgin birth, but his contention that other priests had the right to question them was regarded as heretical by the Anglo-Catholic wing of the Church, led by Gore.

-Archbishop Randall Davidson had no doubts about Henson's doctrinal soundness, and persuaded him to issue a statement of faith to silence his critics.
-Davidson stated publicly that no fair-minded man could read consecutively a series of Henson's sermons without feeling that they had in him a brilliant and powerful teacher of the Christian faith.
+Archbishop Davidson had no doubts about Henson's doctrinal soundness, and persuaded him to issue a statement of faith to silence his critics.
+Davidson stated publicly that no fair-minded people could read a series of Henson's sermons without feeling that they had in him a brilliant and powerful teacher of the Christian faith.
 Gore and his followers were obliged to call off their protests.
 Against Davidson's advice for caution, Lloyd George appointed Henson to the vacant see of Hereford in 1917.
 Gore and others, including Cosmo Lang, now the Archbishop of York, failed to attend the consecration service.
-Their attitude hurt Henson, offended lay opinion in the church, and was sharply criticised in The Times.
+Their attitude hurt Henson, offended lay opinion in the Church, and was criticised in the press.
 Henson was consecrated bishop in Westminster Abbey on 4 February 1918 by Davidson, assisted by twelve supporting bishops.
 He was enthroned at Hereford Cathedral eight days later.